 Ganesh Worship in Japan

-by Satish Purohit
+Below Text courtesy Satish Purohit

-Scholars commonly date the presence of Ganesha in Japan with the age of Kukai (774- 834), the founder of the Shingon sect of Japanese Esoteric Buddhism.
-Ganesha's most popular form in Japan is the dual-Vinayaka or the Embracing Kangiten.
+Scholars commonly date the presence of Ganesha (Gaṇeśa, Ganesh) in Japan with the age of Kūkai (774- 834), the founder of the Shingon sect of Japanese Esoteric Buddhism.
+Ganesha’s most popular form in Japan is the dual-Vinayaka or the Embracing Kangiten.
 Two tall figures, elephant headed but human bodied, male and female, stand in embrace.
 The female wears a jeweled crown, a patched monks robe, and a red surplice.
 Also called the Deva of Bliss (Ganapati), Kankiten is invoked both for enlightenment and for worldly gains.
 Kakiten-Vinayaka is offered "bliss buns" (made from curds, honey and parched flour), radishes, wine, and fresh fruits.
 The offerings are later partaken in the same spirit as Hindus take prasad.
-Whosoever fulfills the rituals of the dual Kangiten is believed to attain success in all worldly endeavors. <Editor's Note: As for the "bliss buns," I'm not sure if Purohit-san is talking about Japan or India.>
+Whosoever fulfills the rituals of the dual Kangiten is believed to attain success in all worldly endeavors. <Editor’s Note: As for the “bliss buns,” I’m not sure if Purohit-san is talking about Japan or India.>

 In Indian myth, this deity's name means tribal chief.
 Once incorporated into Buddhism, Kangiten was considered the child of Daijizaiten and the brother of Idaten.
 A lot of ordinary Japanese people believe in Kangiten, especially those involved in the food and drink business (e.g., restaurants, bars).
 Sometimes Kangiten is depicted as two human bodies with elephant heads; sometimes as a single body with an elephant head, and sometimes as a couple in which the husband has an elephant head and the wife has the head of a wild boar.